davidcorbin/mygcc-api/API.md

 ## Authentication Endpoint

 All API calls require an authentication token that is generated after the user is logged in with their myGCC username and password.
+You must send this token as the content of a HTTP header named `Authorization` in every request.

 ### Authenticate User